Technical Fingerings On The Cello

 shiftonsilence

-5: SHIFTING UP ON THE FIRST FINGER (AND DOWN ON THE TOP FINGER ?)
+5: SHIFTING UP ON THE FIRST FINGER

 Because of the angle of the hand and fingers to the fingerboard, it is almost always more ergonomic to shift upwards on the first finger than on the higher fingers.
 This principle applies in every fingerboard region.
-Shifting downwards on the top finger is an ergonomic fingering principle that is very useful in the Neck Position but is much less valid in the higher fingerboard regions.
+Shifting downwards on the top finger is an ergonomic fingering principle that is very useful in the Neck Position but is less valid in the higher fingerboard regions.

 PATTERN FINGERINGS TO AVOID BRAIN OVERLOAD